Multi-family recycling requirements

-Since Feb.
-1, 2016, all multi-family buildings must have recycling for residents.
+Since February 1, 2016, all multi-family complexes must have recycling for residents.
 This includes condos, apartments, townhouses or any building with five or more units.

 Recycling program requirements